 Flat Diaphragm Thermal Actuator

 In this design, the piston is positioned above the diaphragm, which requires a longer piston guide for stable movement.
 When the temperature rises, the wax expands and pushes against the diaphragm.
 The diaphragm transfers this force to the piston.
 When the temperature decreases, an external spring helps return the piston to its original position.
+This type is suitable for applications that do not require long stroke lengths but demand stable and repeatable operation.

 Press-On Thermal Actuator